Danish Board for Health Apps

 How to apply

-Applications for a health app recommendation from the Danish Board for Health Apps are submitted using the application form: Application to the Danish Board for Health Apps
+Applications for a recommendation of a health app by the Danish Board for Health Apps must be submitted through the online application form: Application to the Danish Board for Health Apps

 To complete the application form correctly, please first: